javihornero/react-countries/README copy.md

 the theme of the application between 'dark' and 'light'.
 * It's and SPA and therefore navigation is handled with the React-Router-Dom package.
 * Styling has been setup with SCSS (CSS preprocessor).
 I decided to use css-modules to isolate the different classes that each functional component uses.
+* The application has been developed to be fully responsive.
++ Also contains spinner (loading) and error handling.